msm-code/ghidralib/README.md

 # And much more
 ```

-5. Last but not least, everything has type hints (using Jython compatible type comments).
+Last but not least, everything has type hints (using Jython compatible type comments).
 It makes programming in Python *much* easier if your IDE supports that.

-6. You can always retreat to familiar Ghidra types - just access the `.raw` property.
+Ghidralib doesn't lock you in - you can always retreat to familiar Ghidra types
+- they are always just there, in the `.raw` property.
+For example `instruction.raw`
-For example `instruction.raw` is a Ghidra Instruction object, similarly `function.raw` is a Ghidra Function.
+is a Ghidra Instruction object, similarly `function.raw` is a Ghidra Function.

-More examples coming soon.
+So you can do the routine stuff in ghidralib, and fall back to Java if something
+is not implemented - like in the [SwitchOverride](./examples/SwitchOverride.py) example.

+**Check out the [documentation](https://msm-code.github.io/ghidralib/) for more**

+A fair warning: ghidralib is still actively developed and the API may change
+in the future.
+But this doesn't matter for your one-off scripts, does it?

 ## Contributing

-A bit too early to ask for contributions, but PRs very welcome.
+A bit too early to ask for contributions, but PRs are very welcome.
 Ghidra API sufrace is huge and I covered just a small part of it (that I use most often).
 Feel free to open PRs to add things you are missing.

+You can also just report issues.
+Feature request are also accepted,
+since I'm trying to cover common use-cases.

 *Dragon icon at the top created by cube29, flaticon*